Faculty Research and Teaching Grants Guidelines for 2019-2020

 Notification of Grant Award

-The Dean of the College will notify grant recipients in writing by the second week of February 2017.
+The Dean of the College will notify grant recipients in writing by the end of the 2019 fall semester.

 NOTE: You will need to login to the VPN client in order to access the form off-campus.
 VPN software and instructions are available on the JMU website.